Langevin dynamics of lattice Yang-Mills-Higgs and applications: Introduction

-Moreover, global well-posedness of \eqref{e:LSDE} can be extended to the entire space $\mZ^d$.
-The invariant measures \eqref{e:LYMH} form a tight family as the finite lattice grows to $\mZ^d$, and any tightness limit is an invariant measure of the \eqref{e:LSDE} on the entire space $\mZ^d$. \end{theorem}
+Finally, the invariant measures $(\mu_\Lambda)_{\Lambda\subset \mZ^d}$ \eqref{e:LYMH} form a tight family as the finite lattice $\Lambda$ grows to $\mZ^d$, and any tightness limit is an invariant measure of the dynamics \eqref{e:LSDE} on the entire lattice $\mZ^d$. \end{theorem}